WasifKhan/LanguageIO/README.md

 ## Data Exploration
 * *POS* and *Part Of Speech* are duplicates, only need 1 of these columns
 * *num_words* does not belong in this dataset.
-Also all entries are 1 so doesn't affect result
+Also all entries are 1 so doesn't effect result
 * *fillna* should be replaced with *dropna* given low cardinality for columns
 * To reduce bias, consider nouns and pronouns as idential part of speech
 * No correlation between dates columns and mistranslation probability so we omit these, some correlations are provided below